rubocop-lts/rubocop-ruby3_1/README.md

 This gem requires no other gems.
 It depends on `rubocop`, but does not `require 'rubocop'`.

-Awareness of `rubocop`'s lack of [SemVer][semver] adherence by Rubocop isn't evenly dispersed in the Ruby community.
+Awareness of `rubocop`'s lack of [SemVer][semver] adherence isn't evenly dispersed in the Ruby community.

 The Rubocop team [has real reasons](https://github.com/semver/semver/issues/317) for not following SemVer, but if you've found this project their reasons likely weigh less, in your context (e.g. running `rubocop` from command line), than